Olatunjiomotayo/Road-Traffic-Collision-Analysis-in-Cambridgeshire-UK/README.md

 - Logistic Regression (LR)
 - Random Forest (RF).

+The performance of the models was evaluated using recall, precision, and F1-score.
 The models established a strong performance with high accuracy.
 Random forest classifier performed best with accuracy of 97%, Multi-Layer Perceptron and Gradient Boosting Machine came close with accuracy of 95% and 93% respectively.
 Support Vector Machine has accuracy of 92% while Logistic Regression has lowest accuracy of 88%.

 ### 3. Who will benefit from this road traffic collision analysis, and how can it be used to improve road safety and curb accidents?